-Experiencing neck spasms can put a halt on day-to-day life.
+Experiencing neck spasms can put a halt on day-to-day life and if you're in pain it is best to seek neck spasm treatment as soon as possible.
 The extreme pain and limited range of motion can affect many aspects of your lifestyle, and even restrict you from doing the things you love.
 If neck spasms have been interrupting your life, chiropractic treatment and well-informed self-care can help.

 From just below the surface of the skin to supporting the bones of the spine, the neck is composed of several layers of muscles.
 The muscles of the neck all perform various important functions in the body, which is why neck spasms can be so obtrusive.